Skip to content

 Proxy support

 Behind a reverse proxy (Nginx, Cloudflare, AWS ALB), request.client.host is the proxy's IP, not the real user's.
-Configure trusted proxy headers so rate limiting works correctly:
+Configure trusted proxy headers so rate limiting and lockout work correctly:

 SECRET_KEY="...",